apache/arrow-site/_posts/2022-11-01-arrow-flight-sql-jdbc.md

 ## Getting Involved

-The JDBC driver was merged for the [Arrow 10.0.0 release][TODO], and the [source code][impl] can be found in the Arrow repository.
+The JDBC driver was merged for the [Arrow 10.0.0 release][arrow-10], and the [source code][impl] can be found in the Arrow repository.
-Official builds of the driver are [available on Maven Central][TODO].
+Official builds of the driver are [available on Maven Central][maven].
 Dremio is already making use of the driver, and we're looking forward to seeing what else gets built on top.
 Of course, there are still improvements to be made.
 If you're interested in contributing, or